pai911/simple_k8s/README.md

 A NodePort service that config the external port for local computer
 - client-node-port.yaml

+You can expect to see the following error message if you change the containerPort in the Pod config file.

+> The Pod "client-pod" is invalid: spec: Forbidden: pod updates may not change fields other than `spec.containers[*].image`, `spec.initContainers[*].image`, `spec.activeDeadlineSeconds` or `spec.tolerations` (only additions to existing tolerations)

 ## Production Config
 We then use deployment to provides declarative updates for Pods
 ### Deployment